rdsea/HINC/ext-plugin/readme.md

 # Plug-in for HINC

 This folder contains a set of plugins for HINC.
+Plug-ins are configured to work with HINC-Local

 Please check [the installation documentation](http://sincconcept.github.io/HINC/doc/installation.html), also the tutorials.